 I’ve known about the infamous Burke and Wills expedition for as long as I can remember.
 Yet I have always resisted the story until I realised I was doing that primarily for silly nationalistic reasons: the leader of the failed expedition, Robert O’Hara Burke was a vainglorious fool from Ireland.
 His superior attitudes caused him and his men to starve when native people around him thrived in that harsh environment.
 It was Irish racism I didn’t want to acknowledge.

-Her story begins at a time when European Australians hugged the coast.
+Her story begins when European Australians hugged the coast.
 The interior was a vast unknown.
 Explorers like Eyre on the Nullarbor in 1841 and Leichhardt in north Queensland in 1844-45 never went far inland.
 Leichhardt may later have drifted inwards but his disappearance merely added to the mystery of the “dead heart” of an inhospitable continent.
 Charles Sturt ventured into the Simpson Desert until defeated by vast gibber plains, giving his name to Sturt’s Stony Desert.
-Yet as the 1850s progressed, the confident new gold-rich colony of Victoria decided to flex its muscles and launch a search for Leichhardt.
+Yet as the 1850s progressed, the confident new gold-rich colony of Victoria flexed its muscles to launch a search for Leichhardt.
 As one newspaper said, that the interior of the continent should remain a mystery was a reproach “to the Australian communities in general but especially to Victoria”.

-The Victorian Exploration Committee decided to solve the problem of crossing the continent with camels and imported two dozen Indian camels from horse trader George Landells.
+The Victorian Exploration Committee decided to cross the continent with camels and imported two dozen Indian camels from horse trader George Landells.
 But the expedition spluttered due to lack of funds, and South Australia got the jump, thanks to dour Scotsman, John McDouall Stuart.
 Stuart travelled to Cooper Creek with his near-namesake Sturt in 1844, giving him a taste for inland exploration.
 From 1845 to 1858 Stuart tried farming and ended up as a surveyor with the knack of finding good pastures in rough country.

 He was dispatched to disprove the theory there was salt lakes to the north that would halt South Australia’s expansion.
 Travelling light, he discovered the area around Coober Pedy until low food supplies forced him back via new country on the Nullarbor Plain.
 A year later Stuart found a chain of springs north of Lake Eyre with a ready supply of fresh water, which led him on to the interior supported by a grateful colony.
 When South Australia offered a prize for the first person to cross the continent, it re-awoke Victorian ambitions and sparked a search to find an expedition leader.
 The response was poor and the committee bickered over candidates.
 Stuart set off again in March 1860, determined to collect the South Australian prize.